 If we talk about disadvantages, it does consume a lot more bandwidth as compared to other types of routing for communicating with different routers.
 It is also less secure as compared to static routing, where manual input takes place.

-What are the Main Types of Routing Protocols in UK?
+What are the Main Types of Routing Protocols in Australia?

 There are different types of protocols used for routing.
 A routing protocol is used to identify network paths for data packets.
-Following are some of the most commonly used protocols used for routing in UK.
+Following are some of the most commonly used protocols used for routing.

 The Internet Protocol (IP) is used to specify the origin and destination of each data packet.
-Routers check the IP of data packets to identify their networking path and where to send them.
+Routers check the IP of data packets to identify their networking path and where to send them in Australia.

 OSPF or Open Shortest Path First protocol is used by routers to identify the shortest and fastest routes available for sending data packets to their final destination.